 Why the Rolling Stones Took Their First-Ever Sick Day

-Before July 10, 1990, over a period of almost three decades, the Rolling Stones had never called in sick.
+The Rolling Stones never called in sick over a period of almost three decades – before July 10, 1990.
 Then Keith Richards checked himself into a London hospital for treatment of a seriously infected finger.
 Doctors advised Richards that he risked permanent damage if he played.

 "I stabbed it on the end of a guitar string at last weekend's show," Richards told the Associated Press.
 By the following Tuesday, "it had swollen up like a football. ...
 It's the first show I've ever missed in 27 years.
 It's like I've blotted my copy book."